-A super simple, quick and delicious cookie recipe.
-And of course all vegan.
+A super simple, quick and delicious recipe for a classic cookie.
+And of course all vegan

 120g almond meal

-Allow to cool, or better yet let rest overnight.
-They will keep for at least a week in an airtight container.
+- They will drastically improve in flavour and texture overnight, and will keep for at least a week in an airtight container.